paigerollex/test_1/README.md

 * Repeat step 2 (except for git push): git push --set-upstream origin new_branch_name

+* Commit any changes to files in new branch

+* Go back to main branch: git checkout main

-* To update main branch files (with new branch files):
+* Merge main branch <- new branch: git merge new_branch_name

+* Repeat step 2 (except for git add): git add .

+* Delete the new branch: git branch -d new_branch_name